dalal-e/DataAnalyses/covid_death-vaccination_analysis/README.md

 ## Project Overview

 This project analyzes the relationship between COVID-19 case counts, death rates, vaccination rates, and population data for various countries and continents.
 By leveraging publicly available datasets, the analysis aims to uncover patterns, trends, and insights related to the pandemic's progression and its impact on different regions of the world.
 This project also explores how vaccination campaigns correlate with death rates and case counts.
+To visualize the data I found, I used Tableau.

 ---